Deputy Commissioner for Medical and Scientific Affairs - Office of the Commissioner (

-Anand Shah, M.D. is the Deputy Commissioner for Medical and Scientific Affairs.
-Dr. Shah leads the agency’s operations as it relates to medical and scientific affairs.
-He is responsible for developing and leading high-priority FDA policy initiatives and oversees cross-agency teams in support of FDA’s public health mission.
+Anand Shah, M.D. served as the Deputy Commissioner for Medical and Scientific Affairs.
+Dr. Shah led the agency’s operations as it relates to medical and scientific affairs.
+He was responsible for developing and leading high-priority FDA policy initiatives and oversees cross-agency teams in support of FDA’s public health mission.

 Dr. Shah is an attending radiation oncologist at the National Institutes of Health (NIH) where he specializes in the early detection, surveillance, and treatment of prostate cancer.
 He developed and leads an NIH survivorship clinic in the care of patients on cancer clinical trials.

 Dr. Shah served as an Adjunct Senior Fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.
 He has led the development and evaluation of novel risk-based Medicare payment and health care delivery models at Columbia Business School.
 He completed a health economics fellowship at the University of Pennsylvania where he developed and applied significant expertise with economic, financial, and valuation modeling of emerging therapeutics.
 Dr. Shah was on Duke University faculty where he led the Center for Excellence in Surgical Outcomes as its Associate Director.
 He has received research funding from government and philanthropic sources.
 His scientific track record includes publications in the New England Journal of Medicine, JAMA, Health Affairs, Cancer, and Nature Reviews Drug Discovery.
 Prior to his government service, Dr. Shah served as an advisor to a U.S. venture capital firm.